Get E-Book

 stat, truncate, and datasync

 fh.truncate(len) sets the file's size.
-If len is shorter than the current size, the file shrinks - the trailing bytes are gone.
-If len is longer, the file grows and the new bytes are filled with zero bytes (a sparse hole, on filesystems that support it).
-You'd use this when rewriting a file's contents where the new data is shorter than the old - without truncation, the tail of the old content remains.
+If len is shorter than the current size, the file shrinks and the trailing bytes are removed.
+If len is longer, the file grows and the new bytes are filled with zero bytes, or a sparse hole on filesystems that support it.
+This shows up when rewriting a file with shorter content; without truncation, the tail of the old content remains.

 await fh.writeFile('short');